mbvxdxd/gendiffusion_pointclouds/Cooperation_Agreement.md

 Notes from the meetings will be added to the logbook.md file after every meeting.
 The logbook is loacted on Git so all members have 24/7 access to it.

 D)
-Initially, Henrik has been assigned the responsibility of recording meeting logs and communicating with our course leaders via email.
+The responsibility of recording meeting logs and communicating with our course leaders, will be shared.

 E)
 We will first attempt to resolve issues through discussion.
 If a solution is not found, we will consult the guidance counselor.

 ### Communication in the Group:
 A) We'll use Discord and PLANE for all communication.

-B) We agreed to listen to everyone in the group.

 ### Workload, Expectations, and Ownership:
 A) We acknowledge that achieving perfect equality in workload distribution may not be possible.